Motoki878/Network-Quantifications/README.md

   This program products figure 5(d).
-  Figure5 shows basic properties of neuronal networks, and especially (d) shows the total number of identified excitatory and inhibitory neurons.
+  Figure5 shows basic properties of neuronal networks, and especially the panel (d) shows the total number of identified excitatory and inhibitory neurons.

 -----------------
 # To generate figure 6a and 6b